-This prospectus relates to the resale from time to time by the selling stockholders identified herein of up to an aggregate of shares of our Class A common stock (the "Resale Shares").
+This prospectus relates to the resale from time to time by the selling stockholders identified herein of up to shares of our Class A common stock (the "Resale Shares").

 The transactions by which the selling stockholders acquired their securities from us were exempt under the registration provisions of the Securities Act.